-Each child is taught numeracy skills and given a wide range of mathematical tasks and problems.
-Children are taught mental maths and an emphasis is placed on children using and applying their maths in a range of real life situations.
-We use a variety of software in the classroom to complement the children's maths work as well as Education City - an online learning programme for which each child has a personal account.
+Each student is taught numeracy skills and given a wide range of mathematical tasks and problems.
+Students are taught mental maths and an emphasis is placed on students using and applying their maths in a range of real life situations.
+We use a variety of software in the classroom to complement the student's maths work as well as Education City - an online learning programme for which each student has a personal account.